seahorn/seahorn/README.md

 Type `sea inspect --help` for all options.
 Currently, these options are available:

-- `sea inspect profiler` prints the number of functions, basic blocks, loops, etc.
+- `sea inspect --profiler` prints the number of functions, basic blocks, loops, etc.

 - `sea inspect --mem-callgraph-dot` prints to `dot` format the call